loganmhb/cliodb/README.md

 # Running

-You will need a recent nightly version of Rust to compile the project.
+You will need a recent nightly version of Rust to compile the project, as well as ZeroMQ 3.2 or newer.
+(On recent Debian or Ubuntu releases, you should be able to install `libzmq3-dev`.)
+Then:

     cargo build

 To start a repl where you can add facts and query a SQLite-backed database, first run the transactor:

-    # The --create flag will initialize a new DB.
-    target/debug/logos-transactor --create --uri logos:sqlite:///path/to/sqlite/file.db
+    target/debug/logos-transactor --uri logos:sqlite:///path/to/sqlite/file.db

 Then, in a different terminal: